Home

 1083 Rus prince Oleg returned to city Tamiyatarkhan (Slav.
 Tmutarakan) and retaliated to Khazars

-1096 Per Rabbi Nissim, seventeen Khazarian communities join nomads (Kengeres, Bolgars, Oguses)
+1096 Per Rabbi Nissim, seventeen Khazar communities join nomads (Kengeres, Bulgars, Oguses)

 1206 Khazar Jews are reported to use a form of Cyrillic script.